florimondmanca/arel/README.md

 ## Example

-The [`example` directory](https://github.com/florimondmanca/arel/tree/master/example) contains an example Markdown-powered website that uses `arel` to refresh the browser when Markdown content changes.
+The [`example` directory](https://github.com/florimondmanca/arel/tree/master/example) contains an example Markdown-powered website that uses `arel` to refresh the browser when Markdown content or HTML templates change.

 ## License